mebusy/notes/dev_notes/Algorithm_On_Strings.md

  - Can compute prefix function of a string in linear time
  - Can enumerate all borders of a string

 ---

+In the next lessons, we will learn how to build suffix array and suffix tree in time O(N·lgN) , which will allow you to find many different patterns in the same text even faster than if you use algorithms like KMP.

+---